BaronKhan/VoiceRecognitionRPG/system-design.md

 - "show my troll", "obliterate the troll" are ambiguous
 - "grab the utensil"
 - Add attempts timeout
+- Need to have a weighting for the synonyms that are added
+- Example: pick up the utensil
+- There is a fork and knife in the room
+- "did you mean fork?"

 Action Replies
 -----------------